Best Down Jackets for Outdoor Adventures

 As far as features go, the Cubit ticks every box.
 It has a fully adjustable hood, a fleece-lined chin guard for comfort, two zippered pockets, and a drawcord-adjustable hem that helps seal in warmth.

-In choosing the winner of this award, the Cubit’s closest competitor was the Mountain Hardwear Stretchdown.
-While the Strechdown’s the lighter of the two, it’s also not quite as warm and lack’s a few of the Cubit’s performance-oriented attributes, namely the weather-resistant Pertex shell and DWR finish.
+The Cubit’s closest competitor was the Mountain Hardwear Stretchdown.
+While the Strechdown is the lighter of the two, it’s not quite as warm and lacks a few of the Cubit’s performance-oriented attributes, namely the weather-resistant Pertex shell and DWR finish.

 • PROs